 Now you should boot into the live Ubuntu environment.
-You’ll the grub screen that gives you the option to either try Ubuntu without installing or install it right away.
+You'll have the grub screen that gives you the option to either try Ubuntu without installing or install it right away.

-You should go for the normal installation here because it will install some software like music player, video players and a few games.
+You should go for the normal installation here because it will install some software like a music player, video players and a few games.

-If you are connected to internet, you’ll get the option to download updates while installing Ubuntu.
+If you are connected to the internet, you’ll get the option to download updates while installing Ubuntu.
 You may uncheck it because it may increase the installation time if you have a slow internet.
 You can update Ubuntu later as well without any issues.

 The most important screen comes at this time.
 If there are other operating systems installed, you may get the option to install Ubuntu along with them in dual boot.

-But since your goal is to only have Ubuntu Linux on your entire system, you should go for Erase disk and install Ubuntu option.
+But since your goal is to only have Ubuntu Linux on your entire system, you should go for the Erase disk and install Ubuntu option.

 When you hit the “Install Now” button, you’ll see a warning that you are about to delete the data.
 You already know it, don’t you?

 Things are straightforward from here.
-You’ll be asked to choose a timezone
+You’ll be asked to choose a timezone.

 And then you’ll be asked to create a username, computer’s name (also known as hostname) and set a password.